 European Commission emphasizes value of heritage and culture in Horizon 2020

-Socioeconomic and Cultural Transformations
+1. Socioeconomic and Cultural Transformations

 The topic TRANSFORMATIONS-08-2019: The societal value of culture and the impact of cultural policies in Europe offers opportunities for culture in Horizon 2020 and starting points for a project in which cultural and cultural heritage institutions can play a central role.
-This is also a Research and Innovation Action, but more focused on researching and collecting statistical information about the impact of cultural policy:
+This is a Research and Innovation Action focused on researching and collecting statistical information about the impact of cultural policy:

 This allows for a thorough preparation of a proposal, with which we are happy to assist you.

 Culture and cultural heritage are a collective property and are of collective importance.
 Nevertheless, large groups are excluded from access to and the enjoyment of culture.
 This challenge is being tackled by the European Commission within the Horizon 2020 program with the subject DT-TRANSFORMATIONS-11-2019: Collaborative approaches to cultural heritage for social cohesion.
 Although this Research and Innovation Action is a bit further down on the agenda, it is no problem to start thinking about it now.
 It is a complex issue that requires a multi-faceted approach on many levels.
 Finding the right partners for a consortium will therefore take somewhat longer.
 We can assist you in this stage.

-So there is enough time to prepare a proposal and form a consortium.
+So there is still enough time to prepare a proposal and form a consortium.
 We are happy to assist you.

-Governance for the Future
+2. Governance for the Future

 The DT-GOVERNANCE-13-2019 program is part of the Governance for the Future program: Digitization, Digital Single Market and European culture: new challenges for creativity, intellectual property rights and copyright.
-This is a very important issue because the greater availability of cultural heritage and the associated cultural value through digitization is often at odds with the obstacles raised by the right to intellectual property (IPR).
+This is a central issue, because greater availability of cultural heritage and the associated cultural value through digitization is often at odds with the obstacles raised by intellectual property rights (IPR).
 It is a confusing and inaccessible area that differs from one EU member state to another.

-The deadline for proposals is 14 March 2019.
-So there is still enough time to thoroughly prepare a proposal and create a consortium.
-You can always contact us for a proposal concept analysis, a trial evaluation, or additional advice.
+There is still sufficient time to thoroughly prepare a proposal and form a consortium.
+You may want to contact us for a proposal concept analysis, a trial evaluation, or additional advice.

 Link to the Horizon 2020 program: Horizon 2020 programma of the Europese Commissie